Eco-Friendly Central Park Tours

 Horse-drawn carriages have operated in Central Park for over 160 years.
 But a growing number of visitors are opting for pedicab tours instead — driven by animal welfare concerns, better value, and superior park coverage.

-The concerns about carriage horses are well-documented: horses working in 90°F+ summer heat, navigating dense Manhattan traffic, and spending off-hours in cramped Midtown stables.
-A bill known as Ryder's Law — named after a carriage horse who collapsed on a Manhattan street in 2023 — was proposed to phase out carriages, and while it did not pass committee in 2025, the movement continues with support from Mayor Mamdani and organizations like the ASPCA and NYCLASS.
+The concerns about carriage horses are well-documented: horses working in 90°F+ summer heat, sharing dense Manhattan traffic with cars and trucks, and spending off-hours in cramped Midtown stables.
+Those concerns drove Ryder's Law — named after Ryder, a carriage horse who collapsed on a Manhattan street — a City Council bill that would have phased the industry out.
+It stalled in committee in November 2025, but the campaign behind it has only grown (more on where things stand below).

 Whether or not legislation eventually passes, the question many tourists are already asking is: what's a better way to experience Central Park?